 Different countries and environments face different challenges, of course.
-In Japan they face more water shortages than here in Ireland.
+In Japan, they face more water shortages than here in Ireland.
 Though recent fodder shortages show that the Irish farmers, especially in the dairy industry, are not immune from such problems.

 A Japanese company called Routrek Innovations has reduced its customers’ water use via knowledge sharing.
-Using AI and IoT (the internet of things), they monitor farm use and share it throughout the community, harnessing collective knowledge of a growing number of farmers and yields.
+Using AI and IoT (the internet of things), they monitor farm use and share it throughout the community, harnessing the collective knowledge of a growing number of farmers and yields.
 (There’s more detail in this video.)

-Pinergy works on a similar principle: Farmers are using Pinergy to monitor their land in close to real time.
+Pinergy works on a similar principle: Farmers are using Pinergy to monitor their land in close to real-time.
 With this knowledge of where, how and when energy is used, they’re slashing costs and making their farms more energy efficient.

 Irish farmers have faced the brunt of flooding in recent months and years.
 It’s a problem that’s blighted farmers in developing countries for even longer.
 One solution is solar-powered irrigation pumps.